Scott Jellen

 Independent Researcher & Protocol Designer

-I'm an independent researcher working on how rights, incentives, and access can be represented as structured systems.
-My work focuses on protocol-oriented models, schemas, and standards-style documents that clarify how modern infrastructure actually behaves—and how it can be improved through cleaner architecture.
+I'm an independent researcher focused on how rights, incentives, and access are structured and where those structures break down at scale.
+My work develops protocol-oriented models, schemas, and standards-style documents that make institutional systems legible, testable, and improvable through clearer architecture.

-My background is in software and interface design, and I still approach problems through those lenses: treating systems as interfaces, mapping constraints, and tracing how small structural choices compound into large institutional effects.
-I prototype when needed, but most of my work sits at the intersection of protocol design, systems thinking, and rights modeling.
+My background is in software and interface design, and I continue to approach problems through those lenses: treating systems as interfaces, tracing constraints, and analyzing how small structural decisions compound into large institutional outcomes.
+I prototype selectively, but my primary work operates at the level of protocol design, systems modeling, and rights architecture rather than application-layer products.

-My current flagship project is the Universal Sports Graph (USG), a standards-grade framework for representing sports rights, entitlement structures, and interoperable distribution.
-The project spans RFC-style specifications, JSON schemas, and a versioned registry of rights objects.
-Beyond USG, I maintain a broader research canon of whitepapers, briefs, and RFCs that examine how different sectors behave under clearer incentives, better-defined structures, and more human-centric system design.
+My flagship project is the Universal Sports Graph (USG), a standards-grade framework for representing sports rights, entitlement structures, and interoperable distribution.
+USG spans published RFC-style specifications, JSON schemas, and a versioned reference registry of rights objects designed to support validation, resolution, and neutral interoperability.
+Beyond USG, I maintain a cohesive research corpus—whitepapers, briefs, and RFCs—that examines how modern institutions behave when incentives are explicit, interfaces are well-defined, and system design prioritizes long-term coherence over short-term optimization.

 Featured Paper: The Sports Spin-Off